iljapostnovs/VSCodeUI5Plugin/README.md

 `return Control.extend("name", {})` part
 * Function parameters<br/>
 `function(oEvent) {}`<br/>
 Only way to find out the data type of the function parameter is JSDoc.
-Use `@param {sap.ui.base.Event}` if you want completion items to work for function params.<br/>
+Use `@param {sap.ui.base.Event} oEvent - standard event object` if you want completion items to work for function params.<br/>
 * Local variables<br/>
 `function() {
 	var oList = new List();